 A KTable statefully holds the latest value for a given message key and reacts automatically to newly incoming messages.

 A nice example is perhaps counting visits to a website by unique IP addresses.
 Let’s assume we have a Kafka topic containing messages of the following type: (key=IP, value=timestamp).
-A KStream contains all visits by all IPs, even if the IP is returning.
+A KStream contains all visits by all IPs, even if the IP is recurring.
 A count on such a KStream sums up all visits to a site including duplicates.
 A KTable on the other hand only contains the latest message and a count on the KTable represents the number of distinct IP addresses that visited the site.

 KTables and KStreams can also be windowed.
 Regarding the example, this means we could add a time dimensions to our stateful operations.
 To enable windowing, Kafka 0.10 changed the Kafka message format to include a timestamp.
 This timestamp can either be CreateTime or AppendTime.
 CreateTime is set by the producer and can be be set manually or automatically.
 AppendTime is the time a message is appended to the log by the broker.
 Next up: joins.